Andrey Boreyko conducts Lutosławski and Tchaikovsky

 Orchestre de Paris

-Live from the Salle Pleyel, the Orchestre de Paris performs a 100% Western Europe programme, from Tchaikovsky's Russia to Lutosławski's Poland.
+Under Andrey Boreyko's baton, the Orchestre de Paris performs a 100% Western European programme, from Lutosławski's Poland to Tchaikovsky's Russia.

-By Lutosławski, we will hear the Concerto for orchestra conducted by Andrey Boreyko, a specialist of the 20th-century music.
-Composed in the 1950s after those which were written by Hindemith (1925), Kodály (1939) and Bartók (1943), this 3-movement concerto "for orchestra" was built after famous Polish folk music themes.
+By Lutosławski, we hear the Concerto for orchestra conducted by Andrey Boreyko, a specialist of 20th-century musics.
+Composed in the 1950s after those by Hindemith (1925), Kodály (1939) and Bartók (1943), this 3-movement concerto "for orchestra" was partly composed after famous Polish folk music themes.

 The orchestra then closes the concert with Tchaikovsky's Suite for orchestra No. 3, written between the composer's fourth and fifth symphonies.